 CustomizationIf you want to customize the appearance of the remote, Linx can accommodate you.
 Linx offers custom colors, labels, button configurations and cases.
 Once you tell us what the remote should look like, we need only four to six weeks to send samples and six to eight weeks for production after you approve the samples.
 Contact Linx for more information about customization.

-- Integrate with ease: simple hardware configuration lets you switch electrical loads without the need for user programming
+- Integrate with ease: simple hardware configuration lets you switch power without the need for user programming

 - Avoid red tape: no certification needed in the US, Canada or EU as long as the rest of the application is legal